jnapper7/acp-sdk/examples/marketing-campaign/README.md

 An [IO Mapper Agent](https://github.com/agntcy/iomapper-agnt) is used in the application to automatically transform the output of the MailComposer to match the input of the EmailReviewer.

-The **ACP client** or **LangGraph** handles communication with the Marketing Campaign application, which orchestrates interactions with the dependent agents.
+The **ACP client** or **LangGraph** applications handle communication with the Marketing Campaign application, which orchestrates interactions with the dependent agents.

+All commands and scripts should be executed from the `examples/marketing-campaign` directory, where this guide is located.

 ### Prerequisites for Both Methods

 Before running the application, ensure the following prerequisites are met:

-1. **Bridge Agent**: The API Bridge Agent must be running as explained in Step 3 of the setup instructions.
+1. **Bridge Agent**: The API Bridge Agent must be running as explained in Step 4 of the setup instructions.
 2. **`wfsm` CLI**: The Workflow Server Manager CLI (`wfsm`) must be added to your system's PATH.
 3. **Dependencies**: Install Python dependencies in the `examples/marketing-campaign` directory:
    ```sh